Bloomca-me/bloomca-me.github.io/_posts/2018-1-27-asynchronous-reduce-in-javascript.md

 layout: post
 title: Asynchronous Reduce in JavaScript
 keywords: javascript, reduce, fold, asynchronous, seva zaikov, bloomca, promises, iterators, generators, map, filter
+tags: javascript async_javascript
+excerpt: Sometimes you need to iterate over array making some calls, and use result in the following call (don't ask my why).
+Here is how you can do it.
 ---

 Reduce is a very powerful concept, coming from the functional programming (also known as `fold`), which allows to build any other iteration function – `sum`, `product`, `map`, `filter` and so on.
 However, how can we achieve asynchronous reduce, so requests are executed consecutively, so we can, for example, use previous results in the future calls?